 - There are a few different ways to get divorced.
 You can read more about each of them here.
 Take your time to understand your divorce options and evaluate which is in the best interest for you and your children.
 Once you’ve decided on a divorce method, research divorce the divorce professionals nearby (mediators, attorneys, divorce coaches, etc.).

-- Sign up for a free 7-day trial of the #1 Online Divorce Course- DivorceU
+- Sign up for the #1 Online Divorce Course- DivorceU

 - Divorce can be confusing and overwhelming; this course will help you understand what you need to do and how to protect yourself.
 The best version of you is an informed you.